chriseborowski/fahrenheit-to-celsius/README.md

 For a live demo of the project on Replit, click [here](https://replit.com/@chriseborowski/fahrenheit-celsius-temperature-converter).

+For a video clip demonstrating the game, click [here](https://twitter.com/chriseborowski/status/1666513865570394131).

 ## Getting started

 1. Clone the repository to your machine